hyssostech/sketch-thru-plan-sdk-net/README.md

 AI based task recognition that automatically perceives planners' implicit higher-order intentions, on the fly, generating Tasks, Task Matrix, Synch Matrix, and other OPORD products with minimal additional user input.

-This is accomplished via Robust multimodal Natural Language Processing that fuses user’s doctrinal speech and sketch for COA creation, seamlessly integrating plan outputs that drive simulators for tight adjudication loops and C2 systems.
+This is accomplished via robust multimodal Natural Language Processing that fuses user’s doctrinal speech and sketch for COA creation, seamlessly integrating plan outputs that drive simulators for tight adjudication loops and C2 systems.

 A TypeScript/JavaScript version of the SDK can be found at the [Sketch-Thru-Plan JavaScript SDK Resources GitHub repository](https://github.com/hyssostech/sketch-thru-plan-sdk-resources)